polyakovkrylo/qtlabs/docs/_build/html/_sources/getting-started/qtinstallation.rst.txt

 |
 |

-4. If no kit is auto-detected or if auto-dected misses Qt version or compilers,\
+4. If no kit is auto-detected or if auto-dected kit misses Qt version or compilers, \
 you have to set them up manually.

 |

 5. To set up Qt version go to Qt versions tab -> Add... ,go to the \
 Qt installation path and search for qmake file inside that folder.
 It should \
-somewhere inside folder like  5.9/gcc_64/bin depending on the platform and \
+be somewhere inside a folder like  5.9/gcc_64/bin or else depending on the platform and \
 version used.

 .. image:: screenshot_versions.png